As a responsibly armed American, you already know how challenging it can be to stay up to date on quickly changing gun laws…

 When purchasing a firearm from a Federal Firearms License (FFL) dealer, a National Instant Criminal Background Check System (NICS) must be performed.
 NICS checks can take anywhere from a few minutes to a few days.
 If a determination is not obtained within three business days, then the transfer may legally be completed.
 Washington allows 10 days to complete a background check on a prospective handgun purchaser prior to delivery of the handgun.
 If the purchaser does not have a valid permanent Washington driver’s license or state identification card or has not been a resident of the state for the previous consecutive 90 days, then the time period in this subsection shall be extended from 10 business days to 60 days.

 Can I Carry Someone Else’s Gun in Washington State?

 Yes.
 While retail dealers must record and report all retail pistol sales, there is no registration requirement for handguns.
 Therefore, specific handguns are not tied to a person’s Washington Concealed Pistol License (CPL).

 Are Firearms Allowed in Washington State Parks?

 Yes.
-Those with a valid concealed carry permit may carry inside Washington state parks.
+Those with a valid Washington Concealed Pistol License or a license/permit from a state that Washington honors, may carry inside Washington state parks.

 Ready to Learn More About Washington Gun Laws?